Flaó

-Flaó (plural flaons, /ca/) is a cheesecake or tart found in Spanish cuisine popular from Levante.
+Flaó (plural flaons, /ca/) is a cheesecake or tart found in Spanish cuisine popular in Levante.
 It is claimed by Majorca, Ibiza and Formentera, with some controversy.
 Traditionally flaons were part of Easter family celebrations in Menorca, but now they are available all year round.

 In some regions flaons are a type of crescent-shaped pie filled with jam and honey in Calasseit, Tarragona, or some type of cheese, varying according to the location.
 Honey was used traditionally, but in modern times sweet flaons are usually sweetened with sugar.
 Historically, the first recorded mention of these cakes is from 1252 and they are mentioned as well in Ramon Llull's book Blanquerna, written in 1283.

 Variants

 Alt Maestrat

 In the Alt Maestrat and Ports areas the cake has a semicircular shape and it is filled with a mixture of local cottage cheese (brull) and ground almonds flavored with aguardiente and mistela.
 The flaons of Morella are the gastronomic icon of the ancient city.
 An average-sized Morella flaó is about 12 cm long.